qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    file (see :ref:`pg-service-file` for example).

 * **Authentication**, configurations.
   Choose an authentication configuration.
-You can add configurations using the plus button.
+You can add configurations using the |signPlus| button.
 Choices are:

   * Basic authentication
   * PKI PKCS#12 authentication